sublimelsp/LSP-OmniSharp/README.md

 ## Installation Location

-The server is installed in the $DATA/Package Storage/LSP-OmniSharp directory, where $DATA is the base data path of Sublime Text.
+The server is installed in the $CACHE/Package Storage/LSP-OmniSharp directory, where $DATA is the base cache path of Sublime Text.
-For instance, $DATA is `~/.config/sublime-text` on a Linux system.
-If you want to force a re-installation of the server, you can delete the entire $DATA/Cache/LSP-OmniSharp directory.
+For instance, $CACHE is `~/.cache/sublime-text` on a Linux system.
+If you want to force a re-installation of the server, you can delete the entire $CACHE/Package Storage/LSP-OmniSharp directory.

 Like any helper package, installation starts when you open a view that is suitable for this language server.
 In this case, that means that when you open a view with the `source.cs` base scope, installation commences.

+Notice: On platforms other than Windows, `dotnet >= 6` needs to be installed

 ## Configuration